 One common mistake content writers usually make stopping at the first two to three headlines.
 According to the rule of thirds (not to be confused with photography’s rule of thirds), your best ideas are usually generated in the third/final phase.

 You’d have to have passed the stage of mediocre ideas to reach the innovative brainstorming stage.
 In short, you’ll need to do a lot of writing and rewriting to arrive at the best headline.

 Know your platform

 Are you writing for a blog post, newsletter, email, or will it be in the form of a caption for social media?
 Set the length based on the platform.
-Six words are the ideal length of a headline, according to Buffer.
+Six words are the ideal length of an attention-grabbing headline, according to Buffer.
 Readers usually focus on the first three and last three words in a headline, so take care of those firsts and lasts.

 Stats and Numbers

 Pro Tip: Use numerical, not words, for the numbers.
-Example: ‘7’ instead of ‘seven’.
+Example: ‘7’ instead of ‘seven.’
 Also, odd numbers seem to be working better than even ones.

 As with marketing web content, find out how well the headline worked.
 You’ll want to be unique, and thus popular headline formulas may not always work out for you.
 The only way to see what works (what doesn’t) is for you to try using different approaches, test (A/B testing), learn and apply.